The Weekly Collection

 Now listen to V’s 3-4..
 “And when I arrive, whomever you may approve, I shall send them, with letters, to carry your gift to Jerusalem, and if it is fitting for me to go also, they will go with me.”

-So once again, “Concerning the collection which is FOR the saints (the needy saints in Jerusalem), as I have directed the churches of Galatia, so also are you to do.
+So once again, “Concerning the collection which is FOR the saints (it was for the needy saints in Jerusalem), as I have directed the churches of Galatia, so also are you to do.
 You see how ALL the congregations were to follow the same pattern, in giving their money, and storing it up.
 “Every first day of the week, let each of you, put by himself, treasuring up (or storing up) as you have been prospered, so that there be no collections when I come.”

 The giving of monetary aid to the Christians in Jerusalem was a prominent topic for Paul, as he spoke to the various churches.
 The first time we read about it, is in Acts 11:27-30.
 It says there, “Now at this time some prophets came down from Jerusalem to Antioch.
 And one of them named Agabus, stood up and began to indicate by the Holy Spirit, that there most certainly would be a great famine throughout all the inhabited world.
 And this took place in the reign of Claudius.
 And in proportion that any of the disciples had means, each of them determined to send a contribution for the relief of the brethren living in Judea.
 And this they did, sending it through the hand of Barnabas and Saul, to the elders.”